minwoo-data/minwoo-data/README.md

 # Hi, I'm Minwoo Park 👋

 I focus on building **data analytics systems**, especially in **sustainability data pipelines, anomaly detection, forecasting, and process mining**.
-This GitHub is currently being organized — selected projects will be uploaded soon.

 ---